-Fresh takes on diversity & inclusion
+Fresh takes on diversity and inclusion

 At Wolff Olins we build radically better businesses, and we can’t do that without inviting in and celebrating different perspectives.
 It’s in our DNA.
 From creating the 2012 “Everyone Olympic” brand to reconfiguring Zocdoc’s experience around the patient, our work’s for people from all walks of life.